 How does the Academy help?
-Currently, Summit Christian Academy does not provide preschool.
-However, as we grow and if the need arises, we will consider providing a coop versus PK model.
-This model invites parent into the classroom where they will learn from the beginning of their child's education that they are capable of teaching their own children.
+Summit Christian Academy provides parent-run preschool.
+This model invites parents into the classroom where they learn from the beginning of their child's education that they are capable of teaching their own children.
 It also aligns with our vision statement that places family sovereignty at the center of education.
-In addition, this model will give parents an automatic community of support, role models and mentors whose children are in the K to 12 Academy, providing opportunity for mentorship and discipleship.
+In addition, this model gives parents an automatic community of support, role models and mentors whose children are in the K to 12 Academy, providing opportunity for mentorship and discipleship.